meteor/meteor/guide/source/scaling.md

 practices describe in this guide should be used as a guiding posts rather than absolutes.

-This guide has been heavily inspired by [Marcin Szuster's Vazco article](https://www.vazco.eu/blog/how-to-optimize-and-scale-meteor-projects) on this issue and talk by Paulo Mogollón's talk at Impact 2022 titled "First steps on scaling Meteor realtime data".
+This guide has been heavily inspired by [Marcin Szuster's Vazco article](https://www.vazco.eu/blog/how-to-optimize-and-scale-meteor-projects) on this issue and talk by Paulo Mogollón's talk at Impact 2022 titled ["First steps on scaling Meteor realtime data"](https://impact.meteor.com/meetings/virtual/uo2Er8YPqx2vuRcne).

-TODO video from Impact 2022 https://impact.meteor.com/meetings/virtual/uo2Er8YPqx2vuRcne

 <h2 id="performance-monitoring">Performance monitoring</h2>